 Proper warehouse management is critical to continued profitability for many businesses, but too often companies do not account for the unforeseen variables that can impact warehouse logistics.
 In particular, organizations that fail to take these three facts into consideration are likely running inefficient operations that could be significantly limiting revenue.

 By using greener packaging instead of disposable containers, companies can more effectively ship, store and protect their inventory.
-A study from Germany-based Stiftung Initiative Mehrweg in particular looked at how packaging affects fruit and vegetable shipments, finding that 4 percent of all produce shipped in disposable containers sustained damage while on route to consumers.
-In contrast, 0.1 percent of all fruit and vegetables shipped in reusable packaging was damaged in transit.
+A study from Germany-based Stiftung Initiative Mehrweg in particular looked at how packaging affects fruit and vegetable shipments, finding that 4% of all produce shipped in disposable containers sustained damage while on route to consumers.
+In contrast, 0.1% of all fruit and vegetables shipped in reusable packaging were damaged in transit.